 Jesus came to save individuals from their sins.
 Including you.
 Including me.
 World peace and perfect justice will come later.
 But by then countless millions will have spent their lives pursuing justice and peace without giving much, if any, thought to needing Jesus to save them from their own sins, and the cost will be eternally horrible, and ironically, just.

 Please do advocate for justice and kindness, between individuals and within systems, but not at the expense of personally knowing Jesus through His Word and loving Him by applying what He’s taught, as you obey His words, as recorded in John 14:15.
 It is a tragic waste of time and life to pursue justice and peace without the Judge and Prince of Peace (Revelation 14:6-7; Ephesians 2:14) simply because it is not possible—not achievable—apart from Him.
 And to know Him, live close to Him, and be useful to Him as an evangelist to a biblically illiterate world, you need to be biblically literate.

 Dave Scott holds earned graduate degrees in organizational development from the University of Oklahoma and in Christian ministry from Baptist Bible Seminary in Clarks Summit, PA.
-He currently serves as the Men’s Editor here at Servants of Grace, and is a supported missionary pastor serving with Village Missions.
-You can contact him at email@example.com with questions, comments, or to submit an article to be considered for publication with Warriors of Grace.
+Dave is a supported missionary pastor serving with Village Missions.